harrisjose/blog/src/pages/cache-dedupe-api/index.md

 ## Using the cache

 We'll be using axios for making the requests but this should work with fetch or anything else you want to use.
 Since we don't really do anything with the response, it'll be the same as what you'd have if you'd used axios directly.
-Essentially **_createRequest_** is just a higher-level function that manages the cache side of things while you make requests like always.
+Essentially **_createRequest_** is just a higher-order function that manages the cache while you get to make requests like you usually do.

 ```javascript
 cache